PredixDev/predix-analytics-sample/custom-data-connector/postgresdb-ref-impl-data-connector/README.md

 The service must implement the following three Analytics Runtime APIs.

 1. HEALTHCHECK (/api/v1/analytics/customdata/healthcheck) — used to check to the health of your Custom Data Connector service before executing an orchestration.
+Successful execution of the API must return a Status 200 response.
 2. READ (/api/v1/analytics/customdata/read) — used to read data passed to the analytic (input data) from the external data source.
+Successful execution of the API must return a Status 200 response.
 3. WRITE (/api/v1/analytics/customdata/write) — used to write the data produced by an analytic (output data) to the external data source.
+Successful execution of the API must return a Status 201 response.

 The reference implementation includes support for the read, write and healthcheck APIs.